pmabbo13/pruning-seq2seq/README.md

 ## Data
 We use the CNNDM dataset (sourced from Hugging Face's `datasets` library) to train and evaluate our models for abstractive text summarization.
 We process the input articles by tokenizing and truncating them to a maximum length of 512.
 The target summaries are also tokenized and truncated to a maximum length of 200.

+Download and preprocessing steps occur within our training script `finetune_cnndm.py` for the training and dev sets.
+The test set is downloaded and pre-processed within our evaluation scripts `evaluate_cnndm.py` and `bertscore.py`.

 ## Models
 We use [BART-base](https://huggingface.co/ainize/bart-base-cnn), [BART-large](https://huggingface.co/facebook/bart-large-cnn), and [T5-small](https://huggingface.co/Chikashi/t5-small-finetuned-cnndm) models that have already been fine-tuned on the task and made publicly available through Hugging Face's `transformers` library.
 We also use a pre-trained [T5-base](https://huggingface.co/t5-base) model and fine-tune it ourselves using our `finetune_cnndm.py` script.
 We take advantage of Hugging Face's `transformers.Seq2SeqTrainingArguments` and `transformers.Seq2SeqTrainer` methods to train these models.